-Four Symptoms of a Cracked Heat Exchanger:
+Four Signs of a Cracked Heat Exchanger:

 What You Should Do if a Furnace Heat Exchanger is Cracked

-If you suspect your furnace has a cracked heat exchanger, hire a professional with extensive experience in furnace installation as soon as possible so they can examine your system and, if necessary, start a furnace heat exchanger replacement.
-Costs should differ depending on the situation, but estimates often hover around $1,000 to $3,000.
+If you worry your furnace has a cracked heat exchanger, contact a pro experienced in furnace installation West Jefferson right away so they can take a look at your system and, if needed, start a furnace heat exchanger replacement.
+Costs often vary depending on the situation, but estimates often hover around $1,000 to $3,000.